Ryan McMahon Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves' 3.83 team ERA ranks third across all MLB pitching staffs.
+- The Braves' 3.83 team ERA ranks third across all league pitching staffs.

-- Braves pitchers combine to surrender the fewest home runs in baseball (134 total, one per game).
+- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).

-- In his most recent time out on Tuesday against the New York Mets, the righty threw 5 1/3 innings, giving up one earned run while surrendering two hits.
+- The righty's most recent appearance came on Wednesday against the New York Mets, when he went seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.